All Rounder

 I always keep my dose around this amount as it works very well to be a natural filter of the coffee bed, as the coffee bed filters out insoluble compounds and bitterness.
 This higher dose leads to an often coarser grind, and cleaner cup with more depth and dimension as opposed to using lower doses and finer grinds.
 Also, keep in mind higher doses require more water, which will help heat up and stabilize the brewer throughout the brew process while also helping to keep the slurry much hotter compared to lower-dosed/less water brews.

 If you’re using coffee from modern, light roasters that operate on Loring-style roasting machines or similar machines, this method also works well for extracting them with 22 gram doses.
-You may want to grind just a bit finer (not too much) and aim for longer brew times (they should automatically give this to you if you’re using a washed processed coffee from these style of roasters) to extract these coffees more efficiently.
+You may want to grind just a bit finer (not too much, 750 microns of burr spacing is a great start) and aim for longer brew times (they should automatically give this to you if you’re using a washed or light honey processed coffee from these style of roasters) to extract these coffees more efficiently.

-Please don’t down-dose this recipe and expect everything to work the same with smaller amounts.
+Please don’t down-dose this recipe and expect everything to work the same with smaller amounts of coffee and water.
 It will not…

 Pouring Pattern

-This is for the 3x~100g pours after the bloom.
+This is for the 3x ~100g pours after the bloom.
 Use a similar spiral pattern for the 66g bloom, but obviously with less rotations (the bloom doesn’t matter as much since we’ll be aggressively agitating/Rao spinning afterwards).
+Our goal here is to wet all of the grounds to prime them for Carbon Dioxide release in order to properly extract them during the next pour and the following 100ml pulse pours.

 Although I recommend you to explore, I like to keep my pouring pattern and flow rate the same for every coffee.
 Here is my pour recipe: